VI. CAMPAIGN CONTRIBUTIONS

 cycle means the two-year period beginning on January 1 in the year after a statewide general election and ending on December 31 in the year of a statewide general election.
 A contributor shall not give, and a political action committee or a political

 party shall not accept, a contribution that has been earmarked for a candidate for the Commission.

-or indirectly benefit that Commissioner’s immediate family (mother, father, sister, brother, spouse, children, and members of household), and/or that Commissioner’s personal interest/cause (e.g., favorite charity), where the contribution
+that Commissioner’s immediate family (mother, father, sister, brother, spouse, children, and members of household), and/or that Commissioner’s personal interest/cause (e.g., favorite charity), where the contribution is from:

 - A business entity, that is a party in the matter (or a related entity) before the Commission, where the owners, and/or officers, and/or employees who are in executive positions, have indirectly (e.g., through independent expenditure, or other third-party

 independent expenditure, etc.) contributed, in aggregate, one thousand dollars ($1,000) or more.

 - An individual that is a party in the matter before the Commission where the individual and/or members of that individual’s immediate family have contributed indirectly (e.g., through independent expenditure, or other third-party independent

 expenditure), in aggregate, one hundred dollars ($100) or more.